RNairn01/Twitch-Auto-Clicker/README.md

 ## How it works

-*Plus 50* checks every second to see if the channel points button is available to click.
+*Plus 50* checks every five seconds to see if the channel points button is available to click.
 If the button is available, it clicks it.
 The extension also comes with a timer to give you a rough idea how long it will be until your next collection of points.
 If you are subscribed to a channel, *Plus 50* will display a purple tick to let you know that you are earning extra points.

 ![alt text](https://i.imgur.com/ZWdpWXw.png)